harleydi/Music-World/README.md

 #### PostMVP

-* Allow user to choose favoritesn using local storage
+* Allow user to choose favorites using local storage
 * video
 * Button for user to see additional artist information